 Instructions

-- Brown the meat: Heat the oil in a large and deep skillet over medium-high heat.
-Add the beef cubes, season with salt and pepper and stir.
-Sprinkle the flour over the meat and stir well.
+- Brown meat: Heat 2 tablespoons oil in a large and deep skillet over medium-high heat.
+Add 1.5 pounds beef stewing meat (cubed), season with 1-2 teaspoons salt and black pepper and stir.
+Sprinkle 2 tablespoons flour over the meat and stir well.
 Cook until the beef is browned on all sides (do not stir too much, or the beef will not brown properly).
 Remove to a 5-6 quart slow cooker.

-- Transfer to the slow cooker: On top of the meat, place the potatoes, carrots, celery and mushrooms.
-Very carefully (!) pour the hot liquid from the skillet into the crockpot, making sure the liquid runs down all the way to the bottom and underneath the meat (stir a little if needed).
+- Transfer to the slow cooker: On top of meat, place 3 large waxy potatoes (peeled and diced), 4 large carrots (peeled and sliced), 4 large celery sticks (sliced) and ½ pound brown mushrooms (sliced).
+Very carefully (!) pour hot liquid from skillet into crockpot, making sure liquid runs down all the way to bottom and underneath meat (stir a little if needed).

-- Cook: Cook the stew on LOW for 8 hours or on HIGh for 4 hours.
-10 minutes before cooking time is over, stir in the peas.
+- Cook: Cook stew on LOW for 8 hours or on HIGH for 4 hours.
+10 minutes before cooking time is over, stir in ½ cup frozen peas.
 Check for seasoning and adjust if needed.
-Either finish cooking with the lid open (if you want a thicker stew) OR closed if you want it soupier.
+Either finish cooking with lid open (for a thicker stew) OR closed if you want it soupier.
+Serve hot.

 Notes